dennisrojaspereira/dennisrojaspereira/README.md

 **15+ years** of experience in software engineering with a strong focus on system architecture and microservices.
 Specializing in:

 - Microservices Architecture & Design
-- Cloud Computing (AWS, Azure, Google Cloud)
+- Cloud Computing (AWS, Azure, Google Cloud) with Cloud Native
 - High-Performance Backend Systems
 - Security-Focused Development
 - Leadership and Mentorship in Agile Environments